 1996 - A record-breaking 422 persons in community-based employment.
 Supported workers earn in excess of $2 million this year.

-1997 - Three-year contract with the Department of Human Resources for the Arc's award‑winning respite care program.
+1997 - Three-year contract with the Department of Human Resources for The Arc's award‑winning respite care program.
 Employment contracts for Landscape and Janitorial programs total $3.7 million.

 1999 - The Arc of Baltimore celebrates its 50th anniversary as Baltimore's premier advocate.
 The Arc breaks ground for the new Employment Center at Seton Business Park in Baltimore City.
 The new building will be home to Janitorial and Landscape Services and later serves as a launch point for dozens of crews contracted for off-site work.